New Red Squirrel babies at Wildwood give boost to national rewilding project.

 Breeding can begin in mid-winter and continue through the summer, depending on the weather and how much food is available.
 Mating chases occur where several males follow a female who is ready to mate.
 During chases squirrels make spectacular leaps through the tree canopy and spiral up and down tree trunks.
 Females have one or two litters a year, usually of about 2-3 young.
 Juveniles are weaned at around 10 weeks, but do not breed until they are one year old.
 Red squirrels in favourable habitat can live at a population density of one squirrel per hectare of woodland.
 Often densities are lower than this.
 They survive for up to six years in the wild.

-Red squirrels are protected by law, and may not be intentionally trapped, killed or kept, or have their dreys disturbed except under licence from English Nature (EN), the Countryside Council for Wales (CCW) or Scottish Natural Heritage (SNH).
+Conservation: Red squirrels are protected by law, and may not be intentionally trapped, killed or kept, or have their dreys disturbed except under licence from English Nature (EN), the Natural Resource Wales (NRW) or Scottish Natural Heritage (SNH).

 Red squirrels are considered vulnerable in Britain.
 However, very occasionally high densities in some Scottish forests can lead to economic damage to trees.
 In such cases, government agencies will assess whether to issue a licence to remove some of the red squirrels.